Fentanyl Lollipops

 Fentanyl Lollipop Addiction

-According to the DSM-5, an opioid use disorder is when a person uses opioids to a degree that it distresses or impairs the individual.
+According to the DSM-5, an opioid use disorder is when a person uses opioids to a degree that distresses or impairs the individual.

 • Opioid cravings